|Goatfish by Albert Kok, Wikimedia Commons|

 On most evenings, each school went its separate way.
 The groupers swam to the seagrass beds to hunt for smaller fish.
 The goatfish split up and descended to the sandy substrates.
 They combed the bottom for snails, worms, and molluscs.
 The snappers dove to a cool, dark reef that lay on a slope below the higher one.
-They ate the shrimp, squids, and crabs as well as nibbled on the kelp.
+They ate the shrimp, squids, crabs, and kelp.

 After a night of eating, the fish met again in the heat of the day.
 All of them coveted the valleys of the reef slope.
 All of them took shelter in the clefts between corals when large predators swam by.

 "Watch out for the groupers," said one goatfish to another as the schools of fish passed each other.